arthurfaria/non-Gaussian_Fluctuations/README.md

 # Generalized master equation:

-This is a repository provides a code for a generalized master equation due to a athermal bath
+This is a repository provides a code in `Python` for a generalized master equation due to a athermal bath

 ## Repository content